Conformally flat black hole initial data, with one cylindrical end: Acknowledgments

 \section{Acknowledgments}

-It is pleasure to thank my advisor Sergio Dain, for many useful discussions, suggestions and ideas concerning this article.
-We also want to thank Niall O'Murchadha, Sascha Husa and Mark Hannam for discussions.
+It is pleasure to thank my advisor, Sergio Dain, for many useful discussions, suggestions and ideas concerning this article.
+I also want to thank Robert Beig for interesting discussions that took place at FaMAF during his visit in November 2009, and Niall O'Murchadha, Sascha Husa and Mark Hannam for discussions.

-This work was supported in part by grant PIP 6354/05 of CONICET (Argentina) and the Partner Group grant of the Max Planck Institute for Gravitational Physics, Albert Einstein Institute (Germany).
+This work was supported in part by grants PIP 6354/05 and PIP 112-200801-00754 of CONICET (Argentina) and the Partner Group grant of the Max Planck Institute for Gravitational Physics, Albert Einstein Institute (Germany).